ungoldman/sitedown/CONTRIBUTING.md

 Please search issues and pull requests before adding something new to avoid duplicating efforts and conversations.

-In addition to improving the project by refactoring code and and implementing relevant features, this project welcomes the following types of contributions:
+In addition to improving the project by refactoring code and implementing relevant features, this project welcomes the following types of contributions:

 - **Ideas**: participate in an issue thread or start your own to have your voice heard.
 - **Writing**: contribute your expertise in an area by helping expand the included content.